5 Best Stan and Jan Berenstain Books For Children

 “But, there were some things that they just couldn’t agree on.”

-The Berenstain Bears and Too Much Teasing, Stan and Jan Berenstain
+Stan and Jan Berenstain, The Berenstain Bears and Too Much Teasing

 4. The Berenstain Bears’ New Baby, 1974

 For example, even though parents might be excited to have a new baby along the way, children, particularly young children, are always nervous about introducing a new sibling.
-So even though parents should not assume that everything is going to go smoothly right away, this book can help parents see what the introduction of a sibling might be like for a child who is already there, particularly an only child.
+So, even though parents should not assume that everything will go smoothly right away, this book can help parents see what the introduction of a sibling might be like for a child who is already there, particularly an only child.

 “There was his snug little bed with a new baby in it.
 Small Bear had outgrown his snug little bed just in time for his new baby sister.
 And now he was a big brother!”